-Impacts on the phytobenthos assemblages of the Afon Aled within Reaches 1-3 could occur due to the operation of the drought permit, including changes in community composition due to: decreases in flow; changes to grazing pressure; increases in nutrient level; increases in water temperature; and increases in filamentous algae smothering the substrate.
+Impacts on the phytobenthos assemblages could occur due to the operation of the drought permit, including changes in community composition due to: decreases in flow; changes to grazing pressure.
 Due to the short lifecycle of algal species, phytobenthos communities can respond rapidly to environmental change and a response in phytobenthos community composition to the reduction in flows due to the drought permit would be expected.